lightbend/kalix-value-entity.g8/src/main/g8/README.md

 ## Running Locally

 In order to run your application locally, you must run the Akka Serverless proxy.
-The included `docker-compose` file contains the configuration required to run the proxy for a locally running application.
+The included `docker-compose.yml` file contains the configuration required to run the proxy for a locally running application.
 It also contains the configuration to start a local Google Pub/Sub emulator that the Akka Serverless proxy will connect to.
 To start the proxy, run the following command from this directory: